-(1) On this website we use the offer of Google Maps.
-This enables us to display interactive maps directly on the website and enables you to use the map function conveniently.
+(1) On this website, we use the Google Maps service.
+This allows us to show you interactive maps directly on the website and enables you to use the map function conveniently.

-(2) By visiting the website, Google receives the information that you have accessed the corresponding subpage of our website.
-In addition, the data referred to in point 4 of this declaration will be transmitted.
-This occurs regardless of whether Google provides a user account that you are logged in to or whether there is no user account.
-When you're logged in to Google, your information will be directly associated with your account.
-If you do not want your profile to be associated with Google, you must log out before activating the button.
-Google stores your data as user profiles and uses them for the purposes of advertising, market research and/or the design of its website in line with requirements.
-Such evaluation is carried out in particular (even for users who are not logged in) in order to provide demand-oriented advertising and to inform other users of the social network about your activities on our website.
+(2) By visiting the website, Google receives the information that you have accessed the corresponding sub-page of our website.
+In addition, the data mentioned under point 4 of this declaration will be transmitted.
+This occurs regardless of whether Google provides a user account via which you are logged in or whether no user account exists.
+If you are logged in to Google, your data will be directly assigned to your account.
+If you do not wish your data to be associated with your Google profile, you must log out before activating the button.
+Google stores your data as usage profiles and uses them for the purposes of advertising, market research and/or the needs-based design of its website.
+Such an evaluation is carried out in particular (even for users who are not logged in) to provide needs-based advertising and to inform other users of the social network about your activities on our website.
 You have the right to object to the creation of these user profiles, and you must contact Google to exercise this right.

 11. Plugins and tools